AMWA-TV/nmos-device-control-mock/README.md

 `npm install`

 Modify the config.json properties for your configuration.
-At the very least point `registry_address` and `registry_address` to the NMMOS registry on your network.
+At the very least point `registry_address` and `registry_address` to the NMOS registry on your network.

 ## Usage